arn-ivu/reproducer-duplicate-spans/README.md

 ## How to reproduce
 Start this program in dev mode.
 Open grafana > explore.
+Choose Tempo as source.
 You can use the following traceQL to identify affected traces:
 ```TraceQL
 {resource.service.name="reproducer-duplicate-spans"} | count() > 2
 ```